Kuraiyume/Mira/README.md

 | `exit`                  | Terminate MIRA                                                                  |
 | `reset`                 | Delete all data, including the user account permanently (Be cautious!)         |

 ## [+] Security Recommendations

-- Regularly check for password expiration using the Listing and Analysis commands above.
+- Regularly monitor password expiration using the Listing and Analysis commands provided.
-- Keep your master password and encryption key secure.
+- Ensure your master password and encryption key are kept secure at all times.
-- Enable Two-Factor Authentication for an additional layer of security.
+- Enable Two-Factor Authentication for an extra layer of protection.
-- Never copy your credentials when you retrieve it because sometimes you didn't change your clipboard and that is a privacy concern especially when you use clipboard for your sensitive informations like Passwords.
-That's why we have clipboard where MIRA will copy the retrieved/generated credentials and you have 30secs to paste it somewhere safe.
-It's a good idea to follow that feature for your own good.
+- Avoid copying your credentials directly from MIRA.
+Instead, utilize the clipboard feature provided.
+MIRA automatically copies retrieved/generated credentials to the clipboard, giving you 30 seconds to paste them securely.
+This helps prevent privacy concerns, especially when dealing with sensitive information like passwords.
+It's a good practice to utilize this feature for enhanced security.
-- Mira operates on a Zero-Knowledge basis, which means that the security of your account relies solely on the strength and secrecy of your master password, without any involvement from the service provider.
-So, it's essential not to compromise your account's security with careless actions.
-Don't be a bitch!
+- MIRA operates on a Zero-Knowledge basis, meaning the security of your account depends solely on the strength and secrecy of your master password, without involvement from the service provider.
+Therefore, it's crucial not to compromise your account's security through careless actions.
+Stay vigilant!

 ## [+] Note